HaruNegami/dev-support-py/README.md

 1. add_files_to_init.py

-by implement the code above, we can write file names or directory names to __init__.py
+by implementing the code above, we can write file names or directory names to __init__.py

 Usage: python add_files_to_init.py './dir/'